ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/basic-transformations.markdown

 {CODE transformers_6@Transformers/Basics.cs /}

-Our final transformer looks like:
+Our final transformer looks like this:

 {CODE transformers_7@Transformers/Basics.cs /}

 {WARNING:Important}
-Before moving further, please note that property values of objects passed to projection function (in our example we are passing `employees`) are taken from stored index fields if present, otherwise they are loaded from a database.
+Before moving further, please note that property values of the objects passed to the projection function (in our example we are passing `employees`) are taken from the stored index fields, if present, otherwise they are loaded from a database.

 **Example**

-If we would [store](../indexes/storing-data-in-index) `FirstName` and `LastName` in index that was queried, then above transformer would use values from index directly, without loading them from database.
+If we would [store](../indexes/storing-data-in-index) the `FirstName` and the `LastName` in the index that was queried, then the above transformer would use the values from index directly, without loading them from a database.
 {WARNING/}

-## Projecting single property
+## Projecting a single property

-You do not have to create new objects each time: when only single property is required, all you need to do is select that property:
+You do not have to create a new objects each time: when only single property is required, all you need to do is select that property:

 {CODE transformers_8@Transformers/Basics.cs /}

 {CODE transformers_9@Transformers/Basics.cs /}

-## Projecting complex property
+## Projecting a complex property

-When your documents contain nested objects and you want to return only those, then projection can look as follows:
+When your documents contain nested objects and you want to return only those, then the projection can look as follows:

 {CODE transformers_1_0@Transformers/Basics.cs /}